 - The Brograve Partnership aims to address salt ingress in the upper Thurne system due to coastal land drainage.

-- The Broads Angling Strategy Group works to improve angling access and protect fish stocks.
+- The Broads Angling Services Group works to improve angling access and protect fish stocks.